A Brief History of Faith Presbyterian Church's First 50 Years

 The Second Decade

-Reverend Snodgrass served as pastor until August 1971.
-The Reverend Richard H. Skelley was installed as pastor on February 20, 1972 with God's vision to meet the needs of the community.
+The Reverend Snodgrass served as pastor until August 1971.
+The Reverend Richard H. Skelley was installed as pastor on February 20, 1972.

-On September 12, 1976 the congregation took action to approve preliminary plans for a new addition to the building.
-Dedication Sunday was held on April 30, 1978.
+On September 12, 1976 the congregation approved preliminary plans for an addition to the building.
+Dedication Sunday was April 30, 1978.
 As a congregation we are deeply grateful to all who have made that day of dedication possible.
 "Much time, talent and treasure has been put forth by many dedicated members and friends of Faith Church to make this dream come true," Reverend Skelley said.

 On September 1, 1979, Faith United Presbyterian Church called Reverend Teri T. Taylor as the church's first Assistant Pastor.
 On January 11, 1981, Reverend Taylor was called to be the Associate Pastor and served at Faith until June 30, 1984.